This blog may contain affiliate links. Read our disclosure policy for more info.

 At this winery, you can try 5 different wines for $15.
 If you’re the designated driver then you can head over to the cheese factory attached to the winery and try an assortment of cheeses, cold meats, and relishes!
 However, there are lots of other Gibbston valley wineries you can visit.

 You made it!
 What a road trip Christchurch to Queenstown is!
-If you’re wondering what to do in Queenstown then you’re in luck!
+If you’re wondering what to do in Queenstown and where to stay in Queenstown then you’re in luck!
 We have around 40 blogs about Queenstown you can check out on our Queenstown page here!

 Christchurch to Queenstown Road Trip Itineraries

 There are many ways to make the journey from Christchurch to Queenstown or the other way from Queenstown to Christchurch.
-So, to make things a little easier in your planning stage, here’s a few examples of road trip itineraries.
+So, to make things a little easier in your planning stage, here are a few examples of road trip itineraries.

 1. Christchurch to Queenstown in 6 days